 Thursday, November 13, 7-9PM

-Join us for a screening of the new satirical Jewish horror-comedy Bad Shabbos, starring well-known actors including Kyra Sedgwick, David Paymer, and Cliff “Method Man” Smith.
-A hilarious and biting take on Jewish family life, the film will be followed by a lively discussion with a local rabbi.
+Join us for a screening of the new satirical Jewish horror-comedy Bad Shabbos, starring well-known actors including Kyra Sedgwick, David Paymer, and Cliff “Method Man” Smith — a hilarious and biting take on Jewish family life.
+The film will be followed by a lively discussion with Rabbi David Cohen-Henriquez of Shir Chadash.

 Loli Kantor – Call Me Lola: In Search of Mother